 About Hasmik's Work

-With a background in Women’s and Gender Studies, Hasmik draws on transnational feminist frameworks and methodologies in her research.
+With a background in Women’s and Gender Studies and Civic Engagement, Hasmik draws on transnational feminist frameworks and methodologies in her research.
 Prior to graduate school, Hasmik worked in the domestic and sexual violence prevention and advocacy field for several years.
-She was also actively involved in environmental and racial justice campaigns in Syracuse, New York, advocating for policies to protect farmworker rights and a bill to protect against lead poisoning.
-Hasmik first lived in Armenia on a Fulbright grant after college, during which time she was involved in social justice and anti-gold mining organizing.
-She continues similar work now with grassroots organizations that support farmers in Armenia.
+She was also actively involved in environmental and racial justice campaigns in Syracuse, New York, working with wide-ranging groups of people to advocate for policies to protect farmworker rights and a local bill to protect against lead poisoning.